Regulations Amending the Crown Corporation General Regulations, 1995: SOR/2018-220

-Her Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 67 (see footnote a) of the Pest Control Products Act (see footnote b), makes the annexed Regulations Amending the Pest Control Products Regulations (Personal Use Import Exemption).
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 127(4) of the Financial Administration Act footnote a, makes the annexed Regulations Amending the Crown Corporation General Regulations, 1995.

-1 Paragraph 3(1)(f) of the Pest Control Products Regulations (see footnote 1) is replaced by the following:
+1 Paragraph 10(b) of the Crown Corporation General Regulations, 1995 footnote 1 is replaced by the following:

 Coming into Force